G-Adhithya/YT_Downloader/README.md

 # **YouTube Downloader**

-This is a YouTube downloader created using Tkinter, CustomTkinter, and PyTube

-## Downloading the app:

-Just open the **"App"** folder and enjoy!

-## Modifying the app:

-Feel free to make any changes to the app, by modifying the "app.py".

-If you wish to modify the app, copy and paste the following commands in your command prompt after the installation of Python 3. (or above)
+This is a YouTube Downloader GUI app made in Python 3 and changes can be made by downloading the file along with the following modules installed with the following commands.

-> pip install tkinter <br>
+> pip install pytube

+This helps in downloading the YouTube video.

-> pip install customtkinter <br>
+> pip install customtkinter

-> pip install pytube <br>
+Helps in creating the GUI for the app.

+## BUGS:

+There are currently no bugs. ;)

+Run the app using:

+> python app.py

+Download the final app with this link: https://www.mediafire.com/file/a9ogts2j0x8y60a/YouTube_Downloader.exe/file (**.EXE** format)